Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: Optimisation Models

 \section{Optimisation Models}

 \begin{itemize} \item \textbf{Mean-risk portfolios}.
 The first three allocation strategies aim to minimize a risk measure $\rho(x)$,\footnote{Denote by $\mathbb{L}^{p}$ the set of all random variables $X$ with $\mathbb{E}[ |X|^{p} ] < +\infty$, defined on a probability space $(\Omega, \mathcal{F}, \mathbb{P})$, where $p \in [1, +\infty)$.
-A risk measure is defined as a mapping from a set of random variables to the real numbers $\rho :\mathbb{L}^{p} \to \mathbb {R} \cup \{+\infty \}$.} while constraining the expected return to be higher or equal that the one of the benchmark, while respecting the budget constraint and setting upper and lower bounds in order to under/over-weight assets based on the preselection strategies described above:
+A risk measure is defined as a mapping from a set of random variables to the real numbers $\rho :\mathbb{L}^{p} \to \mathbb {R} \cup \{+\infty \}$.} while constraining the expected return to be higher or equal that the one of a reference index portfolio, while respecting the budget constraint and setting upper and lower bounds in order to under/over-weight assets based on the preselection strategies described above:

-where $\bfw = [w_1, \dots, w_n]'$ is the $[n\times 1]$ vector of portfolio weights, $R$ is the $n-$variate random variable that denotes the returns of the assets, $R_{bmk}$ the returns of the benchmark portfolio, and $lb_i$, $ub_i$ the lower and upper bound of asset $i$, computed as follows:
+where $\bfw = [w_1, \dots, w_n]'$ is the $[n\times 1]$ vector of portfolio weights, $R$ is the $n-$variate random variable that denotes the returns of the assets, $R_{idx}$ the returns of the index portfolio, and $lb_i$, $ub_i$ the lower and upper bound of asset $i$, computed as follows:

-The three risk measures considered are variance (mean-variance portfolio), CVaR$_\alpha$ - Conditional Value at Risk (mean-CVaR portfolio), and expectile (mean-EVaR portfolio).
+The three risk measures considered are variance (mean--variance portfolio), Conditional Value at Risk (mean--CVaR portfolio), and expectile (mean--EVaR portfolio).
 The first is the classical Markowitz portfolio \citep{Mark:52} with additional upper and lower bound constraints, and it can be written as a quadratic program with linear constraints.
-Mean-CVaR portfolio can be formulated as a linear program \citep[see][]{RockUrya00}.
-Finally, mean-EVaR is based on the framework in \cite{bellini2021risk}, where the EVaR is the $1-\alpha$ expectile of the portfolio returns' changed in sign \citep{bellini2017risk}.
+Mean--CVaR portfolio can be formulated as a linear program \citep[see][]{RockUrya00}.
+Finally, mean--EVaR is based on the framework in \cite{bellini2021risk}, where the EVaR is the $1-\alpha$ expectile of the portfolio returns' changed in sign \citep{bellini2017risk}.
 The problem can be expressed as a linear program \citep{bellini2021risk,torri2022penalized}.

 \item \textbf{Maximum Sharpe ratio portfolio}.
 This strategy maximises the Sharpe ratio of the portfolio, defined as the ratio between excess return and standard deviation.

 Assuming that a portfolio with expected return higher that the risk-free rate exists, the problem (\ref{eq:opt_Sharpe}) can be reformulated as a quadratic program:\footnote{With the exception of the upper and lower bound constraints the formulation is analogous to \cite{cornuejols2006optimization}.}